ShivamSarodia/Reddit-Find/README.md

 Comment-Seeker
 ==============

-Chrome extension that displays Reddit posts about a given webpage.
+Chrome extension that finds social media threads for a webpage.